Geometry as an Emergent Process — Part 3

 Separating Shape from Position

-The sequence defined by d, θ, and δ(n) describes how steps relate to each other, but not where the sequence begins.
-Placement must be specified externally.
+A shape defined by d, θ, and δ(n) has no position.
+The rule describes how steps relate to each other — their relative directions and distances — but says nothing about where the sequence begins.
+Placement must come from outside.

 What the Framework Provides

-This does not yet replace classical formulations.
-It provides an alternative starting point from which similar structures may be reconstructed.
+This does not replace classical formulations.
+It provides an alternative starting point from which similar structures can be reconstructed — one that is computationally native, avoids infinite primitives, and makes the separation between shape identity and placement explicit from the start.

-The more abstract relational framework developed later in the series generalizes this idea further, replacing step-based constructions with composable relations.
-The present formulation can be understood as a concrete instance of that broader approach.
+The more abstract relational framework developed later in the series generalizes this further, replacing directed steps with arbitrary composable relations.
+The present formulation is a concrete instance of that broader approach, and the key distinctions established here — intrinsic rule versus contextual parameters, shape versus placement — carry forward directly.

 What Remains Open